-The engineer specified 3 Ram Jack helical piles be installed to lift and stabilize the structure.
-Below you see the helical pile that has been driven down to the pressure specified by a licensed engineer and will be used to provide stabilization under the foundation crack.
+The engineer specified 3 Ram Jack helical piles be installed to lift and sustain the structure.
+Below you see the helical pile that has been driven down to the pressure specified by a licensed engineer and will be used to provide support under the foundation crack.

-The picture below shows how the pile support bracket assembly is tailored to the precise configuration needed to provide the hydraulic lift and stabilization of the foundation.
+The picture below shows how the pile support bracket assembly is tailored to the precise configuration needed to provide the hydraulic lift and support of the foundation.

 "I particularly liked the way the foundation was lifted using the hydraulic jacks and how the progress was measured by the laser instrument as the jacking took place.
 It was awesome." - Jim

-The picture below shows the bracket assembly being installed and tailored for the hydraulic lift and stabilization of the foundation.
+The picture below shows the bracket assembly being installed and tailored for the hydraulic lift and support of the foundation.

 Below you can see the crew member is removing some old "filler mortar" from a previous and unsuccessful attempt to 'repair' the crack.
 This filler was removed to allow the crack to slowly close during the hydraulic lift procedure.

 This last photo below shows the job completed and all debris removed.

 "Total elapsed time to install from arrival to job to completion was about 3.5 hours!
 Magnificent." - Jim